xnerditos/dev-container-config-back/README.md

 export PACKAGE_ACCESS=ghp_WLXXxhb7PhfR3mhCMbHLveR6LaSR8k4961if111
 ```

 4. If you are using SSH to access github, then you will have to add the SSH key to the container.
-You cna do this automatically by copying it to the root of the repository as `github_key`.
-DO NOT check in this file (it should be ignored anyway)
+You can do this automatically by copying it to the root of the repository as `github_key`.
+DO NOT check in this file (it should be ignored anyway).
+This must be done *before starting the container*.

 ## Using Dev Containers for development